Kasey Peters: College career

-He transferred to play for the Rocky Mountain Battlin' Bears of Rocky Mountain College in 2008.
-He completed 322 of 516 passes for 3,541 yards, 27 touchdowns and 13 interceptions while also rushing for 40 yards and 1 touchdown in 2008, earning Second Team All-Frontier honors.
-Peters led the Frontier Conference in total offense with 3,581 yards and total offense per game with 325.5 yards in 2008.
-He completed 383 of 588 passes for 4,160 yards, 31 touchdowns and 6 interceptions while also rushing for 278 yards and 2 touchdowns in 2009, earning First Team All-Frontier and CollegeFanz Sports Network NAIA Honorable Mention All-American honors.
-He shared Frontier Conference Co-Offensive Player of the Year honors with Eastern Oregon quarterback Chris Ware.
+Peters played in a spread offense while at Rocky Mountain.
+He completed 322 of 516 passes for 3,541 yards, 27 touchdowns and 13 interceptions while also rushing for 40 yards and 1 touchdown during the 2008 season, earning second-team All-Frontier Conference honors, as the Battlin' Bears finished with a 4–7 record.
+He led the Frontier Conference in total offense with 3,581 yards and total offense per game with 325.5 yards in 2008.
+Peters completed 383 of 588 passes for 4,160 yards, 31 touchdowns and 6 interceptions while also rushing for 278 yards and 2 touchdowns in 2009, earning first-team All-Frontier and CollegeFanz Sports Network NAIA honorable mention All-American honors.
+He shared the Frontier Conference Co-Offensive Player of the Year award with Eastern Oregon quarterback Chris Ware.
 Peters led the Frontier Conference with 4,438 yards of total offense and the NAIA with 403.5 yards of total offense per game in 2009.
 He was named the NAIA Offensive Player of the Week for Week 7 of the 2009 season after completing 40 of 47 passes for 471 yards and 6 touchdowns while also scoring a rushing touchdown in a 52–27 win against Montana State–Northern.
+Despite Peters' strong season, the Battlin' Bears went 2–9 in 2009.
 Upon appeal, he was granted another year of eligibility but he would have to sit out the first three games of the 2010 season.
-He completed 177 of 274 passes for 2,330 yards, 22 touchdowns and 7 interceptions while also rushing for 390 yards and 3 touchdowns in 2010, earning First Team All-Frontier and Victory Sports Network NAIA Honorable Mention All-American honors.
+Peters ran the scout team while sitting out the first three games.
+Upon his return, he completed 177 of 274 passes for 2,330 yards, 22 touchdowns and 7 interceptions while also rushing for 390 yards and 3 touchdowns in 2010, earning first-team All-Frontier and Victory Sports Network NAIA honorable mention All-American honors.
 He shared Frontier Conference Co-Offensive Player of the Year honors with Carroll quarterback Gary Wagner.
+Rocky Mountain ended the year with a 6–5 record.
 Peters set since-broken school records for career passing yards and yards of total offense with 10,031 and 10,739, respectively.
 He scored 86 total touchdowns at Rocky Mountain and was the third quarterback in Frontier Conference history to record 10,000 yards of total offense.
-He played in the Victory Sports Network Senior Classic in April 2011.
+He played in the Victory Sports Network Senior Classic in April 2011, recording 12 completions on 23 passing attempts for 191 yards, one touchdown, and one interception as the "Americans" lost to the "Nationals" by a score of 17–13.
+Peters majored in sports management at Rocky Mountain.

 Professional career

-Peters was rated the 63rd best quarterback in the 2011 NFL Draft by NFLDraftScout.com.
+Peters was rated the 63rd best quarterback in the 2011 NFL draft by NFLDraftScout.com.